Pharma-collect/Web_server/README.md

 * container_id *

 ### [POST] - deleteAllContainersFromPharma
-Allows you to delete all the containers of a pharmacy based on the phamracy ID Parameter :
+Allows you to delete all the containers of a pharmacy based on the pharmacy's ID Parameter :
 * pharmacy_id *